Thai Airways International Flight 261: Management oversight

 In the same year, Thai Airways International began reducing the number of its foreign pilots.
 Vice-president of the company, Chamlong Poompuang, stated that pilots were trained to exercise high caution.
 At the same time, he recognized that the airline had undertaken fuel-saving measures due to the economic downturn, but that flight operations should not be performed if safety was compromised.
 Thai Airways International chairman Thamnoon Wanglee emphasized, "Safety is our highest priority.
 What our policy is, and what happened, are two different things."

 Conclusion

 Thailand's Aircraft Accident Investigation Committee concluded the cause of the crash as follows:

-After careful consideration, the Aircraft Accident Investigation Committee of the Kingdom of Thailand ultimately came to the conclusion that the accident occurred because the aircraft entered into a stall condition which might be caused by the followings:
+After careful consideration, the Aircraft Accident Investigation Committee of the Kingdom of Thailand ultimately came to the conclusion that the accident occurred because the aircraft entered into a stall condition which might be caused by the following: